 Posted on May 25, 2025May 25, 2025 by Kaleb

-(I received a free copy in exchange for honest feedback to the publisher) Kitemaster is, pardon the pun, a breath of fresh air in plot, worldbuilding, and style.
+Kitemaster is, pardon the pun, a breath of fresh air in plot, worldbuilding, and style.
 It starts out with our protagonist-narrator, Niall, trying to finish the spirit kite for her deceased husband after the traditional year of mourning.
-That alone creates a…
+That alone creates a very unique start to a story.
+While I’m not a huge fan of first person novels, I think it worked well for this one because so much of the narrative drives happens inside Niall’s mind and feelings.

 Share this: